 One of the biggest reported benefits of using cannabis after exercise according to those studied was mitigating the post-activity pain, inflammation, and soreness.
 In fact, one of the most prominent observations from the participants was how they believed cannabis helped negate delayed muscle onset soreness.
 For more physically challenging activities like rock climbing, mixed martial arts, and football, cannabis might be a great, all natural alternative to over the counter pain meds such as ibuprofen or Tylenol.
 Maybe one day, cannabis will be in a therapeutic class of its own and be prescribed to athletes globally.

 Better Sleep, Better Recovery

 There’s no secret to this one: the better you sleep and the longer you sleep, the more your body is able to recover.
-As it stands now, one of the biggest reasons people use medical marijuana now is to treat sleep issues.
-Exercise enthusiasts who use cannabis will often share their belief that cannabis helps them get deeper sleep, in turn leading to greater recovery from their workouts.
+As it stands now, one of the biggest reasons people use medical marijuana is to treat sleep issues.
+Exercise enthusiasts who use cannabis will often share their belief that cannabis helps them get deeper sleep, in turn, leading to greater recovery from their workouts.
 Even with no official studies to support this, the anecdotal evidence for this is mounting more than ever.
 It makes sense to us–just think of those times when you get your 8 hours and wake up feeling refreshed!
 Any fitness enthusiast could benefit from better sleep.